Fellowship Call

 ICAT Programme Fellowships

-The application call for fellowships starting in 2023 has closed.
-The next application call will open on the 24th August 2023, for fellowships starting in 2024.
-The deadline for applications will be the 28th September.
+The application call for fellowships starting in 2024 has closed.
+The next application call will open in Summer 2024.

 Irish Clinical Academic Training (ICAT-2), an Integrated Pathway for Clinical Academic Training in Human Medicine, Veterinary Medicine and Dentistry